 The treatment for infantile pyloric stenosis is surgery in severe cases, however many cases are self-limiting.

-Ventricular atony, more commonly known as gastroparesis, occurs when the muscles in the stomach are paralyzed.
+Gastric atonia, more commonly known as gastroparesis, occurs when the muscles in the stomach are paralyzed.
 It occurs most frequently due to autonomic neuropathy, often due to diabetes or uraemia, but it can also occur after abdominal surgery.
 It corresponds to a very proximal type of paralytic ileus.

 Dumping syndrome is a condition where gastric emptying occurs too early.
 The most common cause is surgical gastroenteric anastomosis (gastric bypass).
 There are two types: early dumping syndrome and late dumping syndrome, depending on how long after eating the symptoms occur.
 Some people have both forms.

 People with late dumping syndrome don’t experience the early symptoms, but rather have a different set of symptoms that occur after 1 – 3 hours after eating.
-Excessive gastric emptying causes a rapid absorption of sugar into the intestine.
+Excessive gastric emptying causes a rapid absorption of sugar in the intestines.
 This stimulates β-cells which causes a peak in insulin levels.
 The sugar absorption doesn’t last long so the high insulin levels lead to hypoglycaemia with symptoms like sweating, fatigue and palpitations.

 1. Disorders of chewing, swallowing and esophagus functions - the gastro-esophageal reflux disease.